amheuer/amheuer/README.md

 # 💫 About Me:
-🌴 Top Scholar at the University of South Carolina<br>🖥️ Computer Science Major with a Concentration in Artificial Intelligence <br>🤖 Interested in Machine Learning and Software Engineering<br>🚗 Software Engineer at State Farm<br>🧑‍🔬 Undergraduate Research Assistant at the USC Dept. of CED Leadership, Learning Design, and Inquiry<br>🧑‍🏫 Undergraduate Research Assistant at the USC Institute for Rural Education and Development<br🤷 I know there isn't that much impressive stuff here, most of best projects have been for my employers, researchc projects, or competitions that don't allow public sharing of code<br>
+🌴 Top Scholar at the University of South Carolina<br>🖥️ Computer Science Major with a Concentration in Artificial Intelligence <br>🤖 Interested in Machine Learning and Software Engineering<br>🚗 Software Engineer at State Farm<br>🧑‍🔬 Undergraduate Research Assistant at the USC Dept. of CED Leadership, Learning Design, and Inquiry<br>🧑‍🏫 Undergraduate Research Assistant at the USC Institute for Rural Education and Development<br>🤷 I know there isn't that much impressive stuff here, most of best projects have been for my employers, researchc projects, or competitions that don't allow public sharing of code<br>

 ## 🌐 Socials: